DominiqueAu91/Tetra3-star-pattern-database-file-generator/README.md

 This repository provides a Python command-line utility (`tetra3_pipeline.py`) to generate **custom Tetra3 star-pattern database files** from raw catalogs such as Hipparcos, Tycho, or BSC5.

-My personal purpose in writing this tool was to generate **custom star databases for the PiFinder** project, where I needed different database files to match **different camera lenses** (for example, 12.5 mm and 16 mm lenses on the Raspberry Pi HQ Camera).
+My personal purpose in writing this tool was to generate **custom star databases for the official** [PiFinder project](https://www.pifinder.io/), where I needed different database files to match **different camera lenses** (for example, 12.5 mm and 16 mm lenses on the Raspberry Pi HQ Camera).